 When making your selection, consider skill level, seasonal produce, and additional ingredients.
 Although jams and jellies are relatively easy to make, they are much more expensive and delicate than pickles or salsa.

-PREPARING YOUR EQUIPMENT
+PREPARING YOUR EQUIPMENT FOR CANNING

 Once you’ve selected a recipe, you will need to prepare your equipment.
 A water bath canner should be inspected thoroughly for corrosion, dents, and pinholes.
 Any of these can affect the distribution of heat, resulting in an unsafe can.